Capacity of an associative memory model on random graph architectures: Results

-\begin{rem}\normalfont As mentioned above the Hopfield model on an Erd\"os-R\'enyi-graph has already been discussed in \cite{BG92}, \cite{talagrand}, or \cite{LV10}.
-The first two of these papers treat the case of rather dense graphs, more precisely the regime of $p \ge \mathrm{const.} \sqrt{\frac{\log N} N}$.
-This regime seems to be a bit artificial, since a realization of $G(N,p)$ is already connected, once $p$ is larger than $\frac{\log N} N$.
-The regime of $ \mathrm{const.}_1 \frac{\log N} N \le p \le \mathrm{const.}_2 \sqrt{\frac{\log N} N}$ was analyzed in \cite{LV10}.
-However, in all of these papers the notion of storage capacity is the one, where we just require stored patterns to be close to minima of the energy function, i.e. fixed points of the retrieval dynamics.
+\begin{rem} As mentioned above, the Hopfield model on an Erd\"os--R\'enyi graph has already been discussed in \cite{BG92,talagrand} or \cite{LV10}.
+The first two of these papers treat the case of rather dense graphs, more precisely the regime of $p \ge\operatorname{const.} \sqrt{\frac{\log N}N }$.
+This regime seems to be a bit artificial, since a realization of $G(N,p)$ is already connected, once $p$ is larger than $\frac{\log N}N $.
+The regime of $ \operatorname{const.}_1 \frac{\log N} N \le p \le\operatorname{const.}_2 \sqrt {\frac{\log N} N}$ was analyzed in \cite{LV10}.
+However, in all of these papers the notion of storage capacity is the one, where we just require stored patterns to be close to minima of the energy function, that is, fixed points of the retrieval dynamics.
 As motivated above, this notion is unable to reflect the different reconstruction abilities for various network architectures.
-Corollary \ref{GNp} deals with the notion of storage capacity introduced in Section 2; one might naturally wonder, whether the restriction $p \ge c_0 \frac{(\log N)^2}N$ could be weakened or whether this is the optimal condition, when we consider this notion of storage capacity.
-However, by now we do not have an answer to this question, especially, since the reverse bound on the storage capacity is usually much harder to obtain.\end{rem}
+Corollary \ref{GNp} deals with the notion of storage capacity introduced in Section~\ref{sec2}; one might naturally wonder, whether the restriction $p \ge c_0 \frac{(\log N)^2}N$ could be weakened or whether this is the optimal condition, when we consider this notion of storage capacity.
+However, by now we do not have an answer to this question, especially since the reverse bound on the storage capacity is usually much harder to obtain. \end{rem}

 The next example is one of the central results of the present paper: We analyze the Hopfield model on an architecture that comes closer to the models used in neuroscience, the so-called power law graphs.
-To introduce it let us give a general construction of random graph models, which is standard in graph theory (see e.g. \cite{ChungLu2002AC} or \cite{Chung-Lu02}) and nowadays referred to as the Inhomogeneous Random Graph (see e.g. the very recommendable lecture notes \cite{vdH}).
-To this end let $i_0$ and $N$ positive integers and $L=\{i_0, i_0+1, i_0+N-1\}$.
-For a sequence $w=(w_i)_{i\in L}$, we consider random graphs $G(w)$ in which edges are assigned independently to each pair of vertices $(i,j)$ with probability where $\varrho=1/\sum_{k\in L} w_k$.
-We assume that so that $p_{ij} \leq 1$ for all $i$ and $j$.
-It is easy to see that the expected degree of $i$ is $w_i$.
-This allows for a very general construction of random graphs.
-Note in particular that for $w_i = pN$ for all $i= 1, \ldots, N$, one recovers the Erd\"os-R\'enyi graph.
+To introduce it, let us give a general construction of random graph models, which is standard in graph theory (see, e.g., \cite{ChungLu2002AC} or \cite{Chung-Lu02}) and nowadays referred to as the Inhomogeneous Random Graph (see, e.g., the very recommendable lecture notes \cite{vdH}).
+To this end, let $i_0$ and $N$ positive integers and $L=\{i_0, i_0+1, i_0+N-1\}$.
+For a sequence $w=(w_i)_{i\in L}$, we consider random graphs $G(w)$ in which edges are assigned independently to each pair of vertices $(i,j)$ with probability